corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/ledger/notaries/_index.md

 Every state has an appointed notary cluster, so the cluster will only notarize a transaction if it is the appointed notary cluster of all the transaction’s input states.
 A network can have several notary clusters, all running different consensus algorithms.

 A notary service runs a notary protocol, which dictates the consensus algorithm and additional validation performed.
-In Corda 5.0, only the non-validating notary protocol is supported, which performs minimal additional checks beyond double-spend and time-window validation.
+In {{< version >}}, only the non-validating notary protocol is supported, which performs minimal additional checks beyond double-spend and time-window validation.

 ## Data Visibility